-Furosemide doesn't usually upset your tummy so you can take it whether or not you've eaten recently.
+Furosemide does not usually upset your stomach so you can take it with or without food.

 Swallow the tablets whole with a drink of water.

 If you're taking furosemide as a liquid, it will come with a plastic spoon or syringe to help you measure out the correct dose.
-If you don't have one, ask your pharmacist for one.
-Do not measure the liquid with a kitchen teaspoon as it won't give the right amount.
+If you do not have one, ask your pharmacist for one.
+Do not use a kitchen teaspoon as it will not measure the right amount.

 If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicines.

-Too much furosemide can cause headaches, dizziness, a pounding or irregular heartbeat and fainting.
+Taking too much furosemide can cause headaches, make you feel dizzy, have a pounding or irregular heartbeat and make you faint.
 You may also pee more than normal and feel thirsty.